norcams/iaas/docs/team/tips_and_tricks/dedicated-flavors.rst

 - Pinned CPU cores to VMs
 - Enabled static huge pages
 - Disabled transparent huge pages
-- Hypervisor selected based on trait and aggregate einstance extra specs
+- VM provisioned on hypervisor based on trait (only) and/or aggregate instance extra specs

 Atlas hardware and flavors class
 --------------------------------